Asperfi/Raspberry-Pi_BME280/README.md

 # BME280 LabVIEW code for Raspberry Pi

-This repository contains a LabVIEW reading procedure of the Bosch BME280 sensor through the Raspberry Pi.
+This project contains a LabVIEW reading procedure of the Bosch BME280 sensor through the Raspberry Pi.<br>
 The Bosch BME280 ([pdf data sheet](Documents/bst-bme280-ds002.pdf)) is a digital temperature, pressure and humidity sensor.
 This LabVIEW project implements a code, for Raspberry Pi 4, that periodically read the BME280 sensor and display the calibrated measures.
 The sensor reading is performed via I2C bus interface.

 ## Wiring